These are resources for facility type projects funded by our Water Quality Program funding opportunities.

 Davis Bacon wages

-All SRF-funded projects must pay and document Davis Bacon wages.
+All SRF-funded facility projects must pay and document Davis Bacon wages.

 Disadvantaged Business Enterprise